 Landlessness is Feudalism

-Modern landlessness, owning no capital with no means to acquire any, is feudalism.
+Wealthy people who can buy $500k or $5ml apartment are sucking marrow out of poor people that can never get ahead.
+The modern owning no capital with no means to acquire it, is feudalism.
 Capitalism has created billions of debt-serfs with rent-for-life, auto loans, student loans, and credit card debt.
 A debt-serf has only labor to sell in a globalized world competing for work.
 Ordinary labor has lost purchasing power for the past 45 years.
 Most people are working today to barely survive.
 High-paying jobs are for the privileged insiders who chose their wealthy, well-educated, connect parents well.

 Housing is right.
 Land and housing used to be free.
 The practice of indenturing for life is immoral and should be illegal.
 Affordable Housing can be provided many ways, especially by ending locking up the land with monopoly private property.